 Children and young people have the right to grow up safe from harm or abuse.
 If you are worried about a child or young person, please tell someone about your concerns.
 You can contact our Designated Officers by visiting the Contact Us page of the website, please click here for further information.

 Being a parent is one of the most important jobs there is – it is also one of the hardest.
 Most parents want to do their best for their children but for many, living with disadvantage can severely compromise their ability.
 Poverty, unsuitable and insecure housing, domestic violence, lone parenthood, and being a young parent can all disrupt a parent’s ability to cope, and families under stress need extra support.
 Even without any of these factors present, sometimes a little help can go a long way in helping us to cope with the pressures of parenthood.
-If you are a parent/carer and you think you could benefit from additional support in caring for your child, please click here for further information.
+If you are a parent/carer and you think you could benefit from additional support in caring for your child, please speak to the school SENDCO for further information.

 Claremont is committed to safeguarding and promoting the welfare and safety of children and expect all staff to share this commitment.
 Click here for further information.

 At Claremont we recognise that there are many benefits of the computer age and one of these is that children are becoming smarter.
 They are growing up computer literate and will have that as a huge advantage.
 Computer literacy is becoming an essential job qualification and feeling comfortable with computers will put them a step ahead.
 However, children are innocent and do not realise the dangers which could be involved in some of the situations they encounter whilst online.

 • Gaming (dangers of online gaming, but also age appropriate gaming)